 Lake Athabasca, in the northwest corner of Saskatchewan, is considered by many as the greatest lake trout fishery in the world.

 The official IGFA World Record Lake Trout

-This massive lake trout was caught in 1995 by angler Lloyd Bull, a regular visitor to Great Bear Lake in this artic region, which is famous for its enormous lakers.
+This massive lake trout was caught in 1995 by angler Lloyd Bull, a regular visitor to Great Bear Lake in this arctic region, which is famous for its enormous lakers.
 Information on the capture of this official world record is hard to come by, but it seems it was caught trolling by this experienced and passionate angler.

 As guide Craig Blackie says in this article, which references this record lake trout and also mentions an “unofficial” world record fish of 74 pounds, Great Bear Lake is known for having the world’s largest lake trout.

-Enormous Lake Trout from Great Bear Lake
+An Enormous Lake Trout from Great Bear Lake

 What’s thought to be the world’s largest lake trout, a massive fish of 83 pounds, was caught on the opposite side of Canada’s Great Bear Lake to Lloyd Bull’s capture.